 Tenuta Argentaia, Maremma, Tuscany

 Head to the Maremma, Tuscany’s lesser traveled hinterlands, long a retreat for sophisticates in the know.
 Often called the Texas of Tuscany, thanks to its butteri — or Tuscan cowboys — and wild horses, it sprawls near the sea as a tumble of olive groves, orchards, vineyards, and woodland.
 Delve into its spirit at sustainable Argentaia, which melds the past with modern times.
-An aesthete’s dream of a castle, erected on the remains of a 12th-century monastery, the villa has been cunningly imagined, adorned and restored by top architects, artists, and artisans.
+An aesthete’s dream of a castle, erected on the remains of a 12th-century monastery, the Italian villa has been cunningly imagined, adorned and restored by top architects, artists, and artisans.
 On a hillside with sea views that embrace the storied island of Montecristo, Argentaia sleeps 18 comfortably in 7 en suite guest rooms and suites, many tucked into towers.
 A saltwater swimming pool, spa, tennis court, and wine cellar complete the picture.

 Villa Santa Maria Maddalena, Palazzo Di Varignana, Castel San Pietro Terme, Emilia-Romagna